Cincinesh/tue/README.md

 - `q[3] == q.w() == q.s()`

 The `*` and `*=` operators can be used to calculate the Grassman product of two quat's.
-Given two rotation quaternions, the Grassman product can be used to calculate their composite rotation.

 The `*` and `*=` operators can also be used to rotate a vec3 by a rotation quat.
 The vec must be on the left side of the operator.

-The `==` returns true if all the pairs of corresponding components from two quat's are equal to each other.
+The `==` operator returns true if all the pairs of corresponding components from two quat's are equal to each other.
 Otherwise it returns false.
 The `!=` operator does the exact opposite.

-The following function from `math::tue` take on special meanings for quat types:
+The following functions from `math::tue` take on special meanings for quat
+types:

     length2(const quat& q);